 Expectation of cash flows across all scenarios, good and bad.
 Incorporates all risks that affect the asset / business.
-Expected Cash Flows Risk Adjusted Discount Rate Discount rate should reflect the risk perceived by the marginal investor in the company Risk Adjusted Cost of equity Risk free rate in the currency of analysis + Relative risk of company/equity in questiion x Equity Risk Premium required for average risk equity
+Expected Cash Flows Risk Adjusted Discount Rate Discount rate should reflect the risk perceived by the marginal investor in the company Risk Adjusted Cost of equity = Risk free rate in the currency of analysis + Relative risk of company/equity in questiion X Equity Risk required for a equite for equite for a equite for a equite for a equit average risk